-9 2019 NTD agency profile.
+&lt;sup>11 2019 NTD agency profile.

-EDT operates 35-ft. buses for local fixed-routes, 45-ft. motor coaches for commuter service, and vans and cutaways for demand response service.
+- Western El Dorado County is characterized by challenging topography (4% average elevation grade).
+Elevation can have a major effect on fuel economy and needs to be accounted for in the modeling. - EDT operates 35-ft. buses for local fixed-routes, 45-ft. motor coaches for commuter service, and vans and cutaways for demand response service.
 While these vehicle types have been selected by EDT for specific reasons (demand, roadway constraints, etc.), there are currently limited ZEB equivalents for these vehicle types.
 Available ZEB equivalents to EDT's current fleet are summarized in Table 2.
 Most notably, there are currently no FCEB equivalents available, and overall, BEB options are also more limited when compared to options for 40-ft. buses.
 While it is the hope that there will be more options available as the technology continues to evolve, we cannot model hypothetical non-existent bus models, and thus modeling is constrained to today's technology.
-10 It is also important to note that ZEBs tend to be more expensive than conventional vehicles, and need to account for additional costs associated with charging technology (which can range from \$50-500K, depending on power output, specifications, configuration, etc.)
+It is also important to note that ZEBs tend to be more expensive than conventional vehicles, and need to account for additional costs associated with charging technology (which can range from \$50-500K, depending on power output, specifications, configuration, etc.)